 - Unscented dry shampoo for your hair.
 Scented shampoos, hair sprays, and perfumes can easily attract wild animals and bugs

-- A toothbrush, toothpaste, and floss
+- A portable toothbrush, toothpaste, and floss

 - Brush, comb, and a small mirror

 - Menstrual products

 Sun and bug protection essentials

 Because sun rays can damage skin cells, you will need to pack appropriate sun-protective clothing.
 Your eyes, on the other hand, are one of the most fragile parts of your body and as such need all the protection they can get.
 Also, there are many proven ways to repel bugs while camping.
 Here are some basic items for this purpose: